trong-le/aries-activity-github-source/README.md

 `listMergedPullRequests` - List all pull requests that have been merged.

 ### List Repos
-`listRepos` - Lists all the repositories that are accessible by the authenticates user.
+`listRepos` - Lists all the repositories that are accessible by the authenticated user.

 ### List Org Repos
 `listOrgRepos` - Lists all repositories for the specified organization.